denisyukphp/backoff/docs/index.md

 }
 ```

-It works exactly the same for a Sleeper:
+It works exactly the same for Sleeper:

 ```php
 $sleeper = new Sleeper($backoff);